 The full (open-access) text: Mills, C. Wright.
 1963.
 “Culture and Politics.”
 Pp. 236-246 in Power, Politics, and People: The Collected Essays of C. Wright Mills.
 New York, NY: Oxford University Press.

 Today is Mills’ birthday — and this is our small celebration of his huge intellectual legacy of economic sociology and public sociology.

-(Thank you, Jan Milch for bringing us this unique record!)
+(Thank you, Jan Milch for bringing to our attention this unique record!)